bjornbredesen/gnocis/README.md

 -------------------------------------------------

 ## Citing
-If you use Gnocis in published research, Gnocis must be cited.
-An article for Gnocis is in the process of being submitted for peer review.
-Please check back for an updated citation policy.
+If you use Gnocis in published research, please cite: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0274338.

 ----------------------------------------------------------------------